-- 1. The Victorian Certificate of Education (VCE) see this page; - 2.
+- 1. The Victorian Certificate of Education (VCE); - 2.
 The Victorian Certificate of Applied Learning (VCAL)

 Vocational Education Training (VET) subjects can be undertaken as part of a VCE program and are an essential part of a VCAL program.

 School Based New Apprenticeships (SBNA) can be undertaken as part of a VCE or VCAL program.